GSTT-CSC/hazen/docs/getting_started/getting_started.rst

 - Sourcetree (recommended)
 - Docker (recommended)

-See :doc:`../guides/guides` on how to begin contributing your code
+See doc:`../guides/guides` on how to begin contributing your code

-Hazen How Tos
+Developer Hazen How Tos
 ------------------------

 The following list contains guidance for beginner programmers starting up using Hazen.

-Get hazen running from terminal:

-- Source hazen-venv/bin/activate
-- Cd hazen
-- Then should be able to run commands

-Run Hazen Tests

-- In terminal with hazen activated, type pytest tests

 Commit your changes when you are done on a branch: